iffy/vaccines/README.md

 This repo is a collection of information about vaccines.
+See it rendered [here](http://www.iffycan.com/vaccines/).